jbpettersen/CNC_multipurpose_machine/README.md

 mechanism.
 It will also, in some cases where high X accuracy is required, have to be equipped with special-made soft jaws for the holding mechanism.
 It will require special care regarding the feed mechanism clamping capabilities.
-A and B axes can normally not be used when the C axis is used, but the roll action (a-axis)can be implementet in the feeding mechanism.
+A and B axes can normally not be used when the C axis is used, but the roll action (A-axis) can be implementet in the feeding mechanism.
 This will be a >360 degree angle movement along the length of the material, thus creating a lathe like possibility with the milling tool (Z-axis) as the lathe X-axis (Tool in/out axis).
 Special alignment and reference marks has to be created on the material to obtain some better accuracy in the Y-axis.
+Y-axis accuracy can be obtained if special clamping tools are used.